M. H. Abrams: The Mirror and the Lamp

 Abrams offers evidence that until the Romantics, literature was typically understood as a mirror reflecting the real world in some kind of mimesis; whereas for the Romantics, writing was more like a lamp: the light of the writer's inner soul spilled out to illuminate the world.
 In 1998, Modern Library ranked The Mirror and the Lamp one of the 100 greatest English-language nonfiction books of the 20th century.

 The Norton Anthology of English Literature

-Abrams was the general editor of The Norton Anthology, and the editor of The Romantic Period (1798–1832) in that anthology, and he evaluated writers and their reputations.
-In his introduction to Lord Byron, he emphasized how Byronism relates to Nietzsche's idea of the superman.
-In the introduction to Percy Bysshe Shelley, Abrams said, "The tragedy of Shelley's short life was that intending always the best, he brought disaster and suffering upon himself and those he loved."
+Abrams was the general editor of The Norton Anthology of English Literature, as well as the editor of that anthology entitled The Romantic Period (1798–1832) where he evaluated writers and their reputations.
+For example, in his introduction to Lord Byron, he emphasizes how Byronism relates to Nietzsche's idea of the superman, and in the introduction to Percy Bysshe Shelley, Abrams says, "The tragedy of Shelley's short life was that intending always the best, he brought disaster and suffering upon himself and those he loved."